ethereum/solidity-website/src/posts/2026-09-10-misordered-named-parameters-in-require-with-custom-errors-bug.md

 the `OffchainLookup` custom error to drive off-chain data retrieval.
 While ERC-3668 includes mechanisms that protect against forged revert errors, they do not help when an honest contract emits mis-encoded revert data due to a compiler bug.
-Since `OffchainLookup` mixes dynamic and value types, a misordering in an affected `require` would most likely produce a garbled payload that breaks the lookup flow, though not necessarily in an obviously detectable way.
+Since `OffchainLookup` mixes dynamic and value types, a misordering in an affected `require` would produce a payload that decodes cleanly but carries the wrong values, breaking the lookup flow in a way that is not necessarily easy to detect.
 Standards like this, which make revert data part of a contract's interface, factored into our severity assessment.

 There is no meaningful avenue for third-party exploitation.
 An attacker cannot introduce the mis-encoding into a correctly written contract - the misordered named arguments must already